plrguez/fuse-od-source/Platform/readme.txt

     ----------
     Default enabled.
 Only take effect if 'Control mapping per game' is enabled.

-    It enable the autoload of control mapping files associated to the file loaded.
+    If enabled the autoload of control mapping files associated to the file loaded.
     This apply for supported media when are loaded from 'File -> Open' or inserted from the 'Media' menu.

   - Auto-save: